-OutSystems will soon release a new version of our integrated development environment (IDE), Service Studio.
-In the meantime, we'll share a month of content on how our User Experience (UX) / User Interface (UI) Team tackled this project while building and implementing their very own Product Design System to create a delightful experience for all users.
+OutSystems released a new version of our integrated development environment (IDE), Service Studio, at the end of July 2021.
+Before the release, we shared a month of content on how our User Experience (UX) / User Interface (UI) Team tackled this project while building and implementing their very own Product Design System to create a delightful experience for all users.

 We will kick off this series with an article by our Head of UX, Gonçalo Veiga, on how OutSystems established its UX practice in the Product area.